This post was originally posted April 10, 2020 and was updated June 19th, 2020

 but you DON’T need to pay thousands of dollars for that advice.

-ApplicantLab is the online program that is teaching MBA candidates how to win the MBA admissions game.
+ApplicantLab is the online platform that teaching MBA applicants how to win the MBA admissions game.

 It’s available 24/7, for a fraction of the price of traditional consulting.
 Check out the completely FREE trial today!